manisa1/it-thesis/runs/README.md

 # Experimental Results Directory

-This directory contains all experimental results from the DCCF Robustness Study.
+This directory contains all experimental results from the Recommendation System Robustness Study.

 ## Directory Structure